ichabod801/t_games/README.md

 ### Contributing

-The t_games project is not yet ready for contributions, but will be by the end of the year.
+The t_games project is currently looking for people to playtest it looking for bugs before the final release.
+If you are interested in being invovled, send an email to t_admin at xenomind dot com.

 ### Versioning